datapand/piano010/pages/en/advanced.md

 feature_subtext: |
   From Hobby to Professional Level
 description: |
-  Discover Selen Apaydin's unique approach to piano pedagogy, designed to help amateur pianists achieve professional-level skills.
+  Discover Selen Apaydın's unique approach to piano pedagogy, designed to help amateur pianists achieve professional-level skills.
 Learn about her experience teaching advanced repertoire to non-conservatory students and her methods for overcoming technical challenges. #PianoEducation #AdvancedPianoTechnique
 ---

 In my opinion, it is essential that those who practice piano as a hobby achieve a high level of proficiency, comparable to those who have chosen it as their profession.
 I firmly believe that everyone should have access to the right information and guidance.